We offer a number of ongoing therapy groups that meet once weekly throughout the academic year.

 Masters Thesis Support Group (space available) This is a support group for doctoral students working on their dissertation at the Graduate Center.
 Students at all stages in the dissertation process are welcome.
 You are not alone!
 This is a space for you to work on your dissertation with others students and to learn practical strategies in navigating the process.

-Dissertation Support Group This is a support group for masters students working on their theses at the Graduate Center.
+Dissertation Support Group (space available) This is a support group for masters students working on their theses at the Graduate Center.
 Students from all programs, at all stages, in the thesis process are welcome.
 You are not alone!
 This is a space for you to work on your thesis with others students and to learn practical strategies in navigating the process.